cloudera-labs/hms-mirror/Writerside/topics/Metastore-JDBC-Drivers-and-Configuration.md

 # Metastore JDBC Drivers and Configuration

 For some data points, we revert to direct access to the metastore RDBMS.
-To support this, we need to include the JDBC drivers for the metastore RDBMS in the `aux_libs` directory.
-The `aux_libs` directory is located in the `$HOME/.hms-mirror` directory.
-The JDBC drivers should be placed in the `aux_libs` directory and the configuration setup for the session.
+To support this, you need to place the appropriate
+JDBC drivers for the metastore RDBMS in `$HOME/.hms-mirror/aux_libs` directory.

+You'll have to get the drivers from your RDBMS vendor.

 <tabs>
 <tab id="web-msd" title="Web UI">